-What Can You Make with Campari?
+What Is Campari, and What Can You Make with It?

 Campari is bitter.
 I still can’t tell you what the flavor is – perhaps a bitter citrus or grapefruit?
 I wanted to like it.
 I searched for other cocktails to make with a nearly full bottle.
 Here’s what we tried:

 - A Negroni is probably what we originally tried, with gin, sweet (red) vermouth, and Campari

 - Smitten Kitchen’s Rum Campari Punch, which I think we would have really enjoyed had we liked the flavor of Campari

 - The Jasmine, which indeed tasted like grapefruit, and which I didn’t necessarily mind but wasn’t in the mood for often

 After lots of experimentation, I still had three quarters of a bottle of the liquor.
 Nothing takes that much Campari.

 What Can You Make with Campari if You Don’t Like It?
 A Campari Margarita